 Tooth replacement options like dental bridges and dental implants are effective because they not only prevent teeth from shifting, but they also restore functionality, allowing you to chew and speak normally.
 In addition, they provide a cosmetic solution by filling the gaps left by missing teeth.

 It is important for you to have teeth that allow you to speak and chew normally, but missing teeth also detract from your self-confidence.
-If you have questions about the solution that is best for you, please contact our Dillon dental office, and we will be happy to arrange an appointment to answer your questions and discuss your options.
+If you have questions about the solution that is best for you, please contact us, we will be more than happy to answer your questions and discuss your options.

 Typically, Crowns Are Needed After Root Canal Treatment

 It is difficult to say whether you will definitely need a crown but, in the great majority of cases, the answer is yes, you will most likely need a dental crown after root canal treatment.